-- Talking about feeling useless or that people would be better off without them - Not wanting to do the things they usually enjoy - Not wanting to be around family and friends - Increased alcohol or drugs use (including prescription drugs) - Being more angry or distant than usual - Changes in sleep patterns and eating habits - Neglecting themselves and not caring about their appearance - Saying 'goodbye' to friends and family as if they won't see them again - Giving things away, especially items important to them - Suddenly seem calm or happy after they've been really low - Writing, drawing or talking about death or suicide (even in a joking way) - Searching the internet about suicide or methods - Having a suicide plan - Saying they hear voices telling them to hurt themselves (in this case make a GP appointment, take them to the Emergency Department or contact emergency services). - Ask someone you trust (family member, teacher etc) if they have noticed anything different about the person you are worried about.
-But be sensitive about what you share.
+- Talking about feeling useless or that people would be better off without them - Not wanting to do the things they usually enjoy - Not wanting to be around family and friends - Increased alcohol or drugs use (including prescription drugs) - Being more angry or distant than usual - Changes in sleep patterns and eating habits - Neglecting themselves and not caring about their appearance - Saying 'goodbye' to friends and family as if they won't see them again - Giving things away, especially items important to them - Suddenly seem calm or happy after they've been really low - Writing, drawing or talking about death or suicide (even in a joking way) - Searching the internet about suicide or methods - Having a suicide plan - Saying they hear voices telling them to hurt themselves (in this case make a GP appointment, take them to the Emergency Dept or contact emergency services).

+Ask someone you trust (family member, teacher) if they have noticed anything different, but be sensitive about what you share.